-The Securities Arbitration Law Firm of Klayman & Toskes Investigates Claims of Current and Former UPS Employees Who Held Concentrated, Leveraged Positions in UPS Stock Obtained Through the Managers Incentive Program
+The Securities Arbitration Law Firm of Klayman & Toskes Continues to Investigate Claims On Behalf of Current and Former UPS Employees Who Held Concentrated Positions in UPS Stock on Margin/Hypo Loans

-NEW YORK--(BUSINESS WIRE)-- The Securities Arbitration Law Firm of Klayman & Toskes ("K&T"), www.nasd-law.com, announced today that it is investigating claims against full-service brokerage firms relating to current and former United Parcel Service ("UPS") (NYS: UPS) employees who sustained losses as a result of maintaining a concentrated, leveraged position in UPS stock.
-Many UPS employees who obtained company stock as a form of compensation through the Managers Incentive Program, and later transferred it to a full-service brokerage firm, used the stock as collateral for a "hypo loan."
+NEW YORK--(BUSINESS WIRE)-- The Securities Arbitration Law Firm of Klayman & Toskes ("K&T"), www.nasd-law.com, announced today that it is continuing to investigate claims against full service brokerage firms on behalf of current and former United Parcel Service ("UPS") (NYS: UPS) employees for losses sustained as a result of maintaining a concentrated, leveraged position in UPS stock.
+Many UPS employees who obtained company stock as a form of compensation, either through the employee stock option plan ("ESOP") or employee stock purchase plan ("ESPP"), and later transferred it to a full service brokerage firm, were encouraged to take out a "hypothecation loan," also known as a "hypo loan."
 A hypo loan is obtained by pledging securities or other assets as collateral to secure a loan.
 In this case, the UPS stock served as collateral for the loan.
 Unfortunately, many UPS employees were never advised of the risks associated with maintaining a hypo loan, including the risk of a margin call.
 When the price of UPS stock declined from October 2008 through April 2009, many UPS employees had their stock liquidated thereby decimating their investment portfolio.